G-Code6/Remote-desktop/README.md

 </p>

-- Navigate to your Virtual Machine resource.
+<h3>4.
+Navigate to your Virtual Machine resource:</h3>.

 - Find the "Overview" section and note down the public IP address of your virtual machine.

 ![Screenshot 2024-03-20 at 9 04 04 PM](https://github.com/G-Code6/Remote-desktop/assets/163748328/35f5d887-b91b-4940-a4f0-7581c96cdbb7)

 </p>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+- For Windows
+- Open Remote Desktop Connection.
+- Enter the public IP address of your Azure VM.
+- Click "Connect".
+- Enter the username and password you configured when creating the VM.
+- Click "OK" or "Connect" to establish the remote desktop session.
 </p>
 <br />